 - Still Wearing the Old Colors: Even in games where the rest of the team wear drastically different and personalized outfits, Peppy's outfit consistently remains in the same style as the outfit he wore on the original Star Fox team.

-- Team Dad: Generally a kinder, more egalitarian version of this.
+- Team Dad: Generally a kinder, more egalitarian version of this, who gives a lot of advice and makes the planning.
 Fox is still the leader, after all.
 But heaven help you if you're being a total idiot, a notable example being the aftermath of Fox's dogfight with Falco.